The evolution of Content Management Systems

 Headless CMS

 In a market characterised by higher customer expectations and the ever-growing multi-channel, cost has been the biggest challenge for less digitally mature businesses: how can they remain competitive without being able to afford the complex solution of a monolithic DXP?
-Now there’s an answer, through headless CMS.
+Now there’s an answer – through headless CMS.

 The key distinction between a monolithic CMS and a headless CMS is that headless is a back-end only system.
-If we imagine that a CMS is a body, then the front-end would be the head, and the back-end would be the body.
+If we imagine that a CMS is a body, then the front-end would be the head, and the back end would be the body.
 That’s why a CMS without a front-end is described as ‘headless’.
 Read our front-end vs back-end blog to learn more.

 This analogy helps simplify the concept.
 But the true value of headless is delivered by the API layer, shown in figure 1 above.
 Separating the front-end (head, or in practice ‘many heads’) from the back-end (body) changes the way that the two communicate, therefore making a headless CMS front-end agnostic.

 APIs act as the middleman, enabling a back-end (body) to communicate with multiple front-ends (heads) and vice versa.
 You can simply take one head off and put another in its place.
-Or if you’re happy with the head, you can easily swap out the back-end system for a more suitable technology without needing to re-engineer the front-end.
+Or, if you’re happy with the head, you can easily swap out the back-end system for a more suitable technology without needing to re-engineer the front-end.

 What does this mean?
 That power is placed firmly in the hands of designers and developers.
 Emancipated from the shackles of time-consuming maintenance work, these members of your team can now create truly unique front-end User Experiences.

-The benefits are many, but in evolutionary terms, a headless approach gives businesses faster time-to-value and easier scalability, as shown in figure 2.
-With headless, the interchangeability of front-end interfaces means that less digitally mature businesses can build their digital estate at a pace that suits them, rather than being forced to pay significant fees for complex capabilities that they are not ready to take advantage of.
+The headless cms benefits are many, but in evolutionary terms, a headless approach gives businesses faster time-to-value and easier scalability, as shown in figure 2.
+With headless, the interchangeability of front-end interfaces means that less digitally mature businesses can build their digital estate at a pace that suits them rather than being forced to pay significant fees for complex capabilities that they are not ready to take advantage of.

 That’s not to say that headless CMSs don’t have incredibly powerful DXP capabilities, either.
 They do, but they just give you this digital power in more manageable chunks.
 Let’s put it like this: